Ethan and Joel Coen found plenty of B.O. range for "No Country for Old Men," enjoying their best limited opening ever.

 Tom Cruise is one of the world's top box office stars, with his long list of commercial titles grossing $2.8 billion domestically.

 Sony Pictures Entertainment is celebrating as "Resident Evil III" opened Nov.
 3-4 with a chart-topping ¥598 million ($5.24 million) on 330 screens.

 "Ratatouille" keeps on cooking up big biz at the European box office while homegrown holdovers "Lissi" and "The Orphanage" comfortably held top spots in Germany and Spain.

 Local pics took 35% of B.O. in the Flemish half of Belgium last weekend, the highest share for home-grown productions since 2003.

-"Ratatouille" cooked up tasty results at the international box office, winning the weekend for the first time with $19.7 million at 3,010 playdates in 38 markets.
+"Ratatouille" continued to feast at the international box office, cooking up its fifth straight weekend victory with $14.5 million at 4,381 playdates in 29 markets.